Lagos residents lament ejection from age-old Ibeju-Lekki communities

 “It was therefore a huge shock for me when a group of thugs invaded the area; about 13 communities in all, one Sunday morning in April 2016.
 They came in about five buses, fully armed, even with some policemen following them.

-“They came with a caterpillar, and immediately they came in, they started using the caterpillar to dig holes at the entrance of the communities.
+“They came with a grader, and immediately they came in, they started using the grader to dig holes at the entrance of the communities.
 Remember we have about 13 communities here.
 The intention was to prevent us from entering the place,” he stated.

 “My younger brother, Idowu Eleku, was stabbed and macheted.
 He was stabbed in the neck on that day, and he almost died,” he recounted.

-“They said this person was given the job to take over the community and demolish all the buildings.
-And at the end of the day, about 13 communities were sacked.
-And since that incident in 2016, nobody dares enter the place.
-Now they’ve started selling the land,” he stated.

-Chief Eleku, who ran a thriving block-making factory in the community before the incident, said three buildings, his generator and block-making machines were vandalised and sold by the intruders.
+Chief Eleku, who ran a thriving block-making factory in the community before the incident, said three buildings, his generator and block-making machines were vandalised by the intruders.

-Perhaps, the greatest shock for him was the ease with which court orders were disobeyed by those who had laid a siege to the community.

-“We even got a court order restraining them from doing anything there, but they did not respect the order.
-Till date, they are in the communities building, contrary to court orders,” he added.

 According to Idowu, he was attacked during an early morning raid on the community.